d-khan/assembly/Syllabus.md

 Thank you for doing your part to conserve resources in your academic life and keeping our campus environment clean.

 ____
-Last updated on Jan 2024
+Last updated on Aug 2024